letolabs/letolabs.github.com/_posts/2011-10-09-testing-cashmusic.md

 Testing does take extra time, but it also measurably increases the code quality as well as giving developers the agility to quickly change and adapt code.

 So is it really worth it to test CASH Music?
-THe way I see it, our lives are continually being entangled with code.
-What if that X-ray machine at the airport has a bug in it?
-What if self-driving robotic cars started mowing down cute innocent pedestrians?
-Bugs affect the real physical meatspace that we live in.
-They are not only annoyances that purely exist in the digital realm.
+The way I see it, our lives are continually being entangled with code.
+What if that DNA-refactoring-with-Xrays machine at the airport has a bug in it?
+What if self-driving robotic cars that are trying to capture "street views" start mowing down cute innocent pedestrians or worse, their pets?
+Bugs in code are now intimately entangled with the physical meatspace that we live in.

-Since artists in the future will depend on our code, we are not taking bugs lightly.
-Our goal is a well-tested and easy-to-use platform that artists and labels can rely on.
+Since artists in the future will depend on our codebase, we are not taking bugs lightly.
+The only way CASH Music is going to roll is with a well-tested and easy-to-use platform that artists and labels can rely on.